bernardobelchior/serverless-workshop/exercise2/README.md

 ## Usage

 The `examples` directory contains Wikipedia and GitHub HTML files for using.

-Wikipedia should always match, while GitHub should not.
+Calling store and diff with Wikipedia's HTML should always match, while GitHub's should not.
-Note: GitHub does not match because it has some JavaScript that controls a loading animation which is not always in the same state across different invocation of Chrome.
+Note: GitHub does not match because it has some JavaScript that controls a loading animation which is not always in the same state across different invocations of Chrome.

 ### Store HTML file